dino-foot/jolly-jumper/README.md

 ## Contributing

 1. Fork it!
-2. Submit a pull request :D
+2. Submit a pull request :)

 ## Credits

 Design & Develop : Shohan

-Art are from 'opengameart','kenny-art' & 'ME'.
+Art are from 'opengameart','openclipart','kenny-art' & 'ME'.

 ## License